 Denote by $N = \{1, ..., n\}$ the set of individuals.
-An aggregation rule is a mapping F that assigns a consistent collective judgment J to each profile $(J_1, ..., J_n)$ of consistent individual judgments.
+An aggregation rule is a mapping F that assigns a consistent collective judgment set J to each profile $(J_1, ..., J_n)$ of consistent individual judgment sets.
 Throughout, we require the following properties.
-First, Fis defined for all logically possible combinations of consistent individual judgments ("unrestricted domain").
-Second, any consistent judgment J is the collective result of F for some suitable profile of individual judgments ("voter sovereignty").8 Finally, we require the following condition of "monotone independence."
-Consider $(J_1,...,J_n)$ and $(J'1,...,J'n)$ such that, for some p and all $i, p \in J_i \Rightarrow p \in J'i$.
-Then, $p \in F(J_1, ..., J_n) \Rightarrow p \in F(J'1, ..., J'n)$.
-Similarly, if for some p and all $i, p \notin J_i \Rightarrow p \notin J'i$, then $p \notin F(J_1, ..., J_n) \Rightarrow p \notin F(J'1, ..., J'n)$.
-Monotone Independence thus asserts that if the collective judgment entails the affirmation (resp. negation) of p, and if the individual support for p increases (resp. decreases), then p must remain affirmed (resp. negated) in the collective judgment.
-From the perspective of the present paper, the independence requirement is strong but arguably very natural: independence of the aggregation among the decision criteria is justified by their logical independence, and independence of the aggregation of the decision is implied by the task to justify a collective decision resulting from a given aggregation of individual outcome decisions.
+First, F is defined for all logically possible combinations of consistent individual judgment sets ("unrestricted domain").
+Second, any consistent judgment set J is the collective result of F for some suitable profile of individual judgment sets ("voter sovereignty").9 Finally, we require the following condition of "monotone independence."
+Consider $(J_1, ..., J_n)$ and $(J'1, ..., J'n)$ such that, for some p and all $i, p \in J_i \Rightarrow p \in J'i$.
+Then, $p \in F(J_1, ..., J_n) \Rightarrow p \in F(J'1, ..., J'n)$; similarly, if for some p and all $i, p \notin J_i \Rightarrow p \notin J'i$, then $p \notin F(J_1, ..., J_n) \Rightarrow p \notin F(J'1, ..., J'n)$.
+Monotone Independence thus asserts that if the collective judgment set entails the affirmation (resp. negation) of p, and if the individual support for p increases (resp. decreases), then p must remain affirmed (resp. negated) in the collective judgment set.
+From the perspective of the present paper, the independence requirement is strong but arguably very natural: independence of the aggregation among the criteria is justified by their logical independence, and independence of the aggregation of the decision is implied by the task to justify a collective decision resulting from a given aggregation of individual decisions.